How to Lower Your Weed Tolerance: A Fool-Proof Guide

 ❌ Greater Risk of General Adverse Effects

-Whether you have a tolerance or not, marijuana use can produce adverse side effects in some consumers, especially in large dosages.
+Whether you have a tolerance or not, cannabis use can produce adverse side effects in some consumers, especially in large dosages.

 For instance, some people may feel anxious, dizzy, or nauseous after using cannabis.
 Because a high tolerance will typically lead to people using higher dosages, it naturally increases the risk of experiencing one or more of these undesirable side effects.

-Furthermore, with greater tolerances and frequency in use, there could be a greater risk of developing Cannabinoid Hyperemesis Syndrome.
-CHS is a rare condition in which using marijuana causes severe and repeated vomiting.
+Furthermore, with greater tolerances and frequency of use, there could be a greater risk of developing a cannabis addiction or Cannabinoid Hyperemesis Syndrome.
+CHS is a rare condition in which using cannabis causes severe and repeated vomiting.
 It typically arises after heavy, long-term cannabis use – which is more likely in users with high tolerances.

 ❌ Higher Cannabis Spending